Graz International Summer Institute

 - Spend two weeks living in a historic castle in Austria.

 This program is offered in conjunction with the University of Graz and the Graz International Summer School Seggau.
-The 2019 institute theme, “Radical (Dis)Engagement: State-Society-Religion”, seeks to explore the social, political, cultural, and economic impacts of personal and institutional engagement with current global challenges.
-Through a combination of lectures, discussion, and small group sessions, students will gain insight into the forces that shape responses to global challenges.
+The 2024 institute theme, "Disruptive Imagination and Resistance in Europe and the Americas - State - Society - Religion", seeks to explore how conflict, challenge, and change determine our lives as individuals and as a society.
+Through a combination of lectures, discussion, and small group sessions, students will gain insight into the global challenges of our time.

 In addition to a rich academic curriculum, this program includes several cultural and social activities including an excursion to the city of Graz, reception at City Hall, sports activities, and international nights.
 The modern facilities and beautiful grounds of the Seggau Castle create a perfect backdrop for personal reflection, academic inquiry, professional development, and intercultural exchange.

 This program takes place at a castle venue in the Austrian state of Styria.
 The picturesque Styrian region in southeast Austria is known for its rolling hills, vineyards, spas, and stunning castles.
 Schloss Seggau (Seggau Castle) dates back to Roman times and served as the residence for the first Bishop of Seckau.
 Until 1786, Schloss Seggau was the seat of the Styrian Bishopric and continued to serve as a summer residence of its Bishops until the mid-20th century.
 Perched on a hill overlooking the city of Leibnitz, today the castle has been renovated as a modern hotel and conference space that beautifully fuses tradition with modernity.